gatsbyjs/gatsby/docs/tutorial/part-four/index.md

   <p>Your browser does not support the video element.</p>
 </video>

-Here we poke around the built-in `site` "type" and see what fields are available on it—including the `siteMetadata` object we queried earlier.
+Here we poke around the built-in `Site` "type" and see what fields are available on it—including the `siteMetadata` object we queried earlier.
 Try opening Graph*i*QL and play with your data!
-Press <kbd>Cmd/Ctrl + Space</kbd> to bring up the autocomplete window and <kbd>Cmd/Ctrl + Enter</kbd> to run the query.
+Press <kbd>Ctrl + Space</kbd> to bring up the autocomplete window and <kbd>Ctrl + Enter</kbd> to run the query.
 We'll be using Graph*i*QL a lot more through the remainder of the tutorial.

 ## Source plugins